Hook Integration

 How /coop works

-Type /coop in Claude Code to send a message.
-Claude will:
+Type /coop in your AI coding tool to send a message.
+Your tool will:

 1. Read the current conversation to understand what you've been working on